-The Company's significant accounting policies are summarized in Note 3 of its interim consolidated financial statements for the twelve months ended March 31, 2017.
+The Company's significant accounting policies are summarized in Note 3 of its consolidated financial statements for the year ended March 31, 2018.
 The preparation of consolidated financial statements in accordance with IFRS requires management to select accounting policies and make estimates and judgments that may have a significant impact on the consolidated financial statements.
 The Company regularly reviews its estimates; however, actual amounts could differ from the estimates used and, accordingly, materially affect the results of operations.